Marc Kreydenweiss - Riesling Clos Rebberg 2020

 Robert Parker - Wine Advocate

-Clos Rebberg 2020 is deep, pure, and intense on the nose, well-concentrated and partially herbaceous, showing ripe, dense, and elegant fruit with deep mineral nuances from the blue slate soils.
-On the palate, it is an elegant, refined, and intense Riesling, dense and round, well-concentrated and full-bodied with fine tannins, delicate bitterness, and a certain richness that is balanced by its serious mineral structure.
-It is more generous than the 2021 and, although still young, almost ready to serve.
-Very long and aromatic, this is an impressive Riesling from a little-known terroir.
+The Clos Rebberg 2020 is deep, pure, and intense, with a well-concentrated, slightly herbaceous nose that reveals ripe, dense, and elegant fruit with deep mineral notes derived from the blue slate soils.
+On the palate, it is an elegant, refined, and intense Riesling—dense and round, well-concentrated and full-bodied—with fine tannins, delicate bitterness, and a certain richness balanced by its serious mineral structure.
+It is more generous than the 2021 and, although still young, almost ready to be served.
+Very long and aromatic, it is an impressive Riesling from a little-known terroir.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France